ropensci/software-review/policies.md

 ### Role of the rOpenSci leadership team

 Package authors will continue to maintain and develop their software after acceptance into rOpenSci.
 Unless explicitly added as collaborators, rOpenSci's [staff](http://ropensci.org/about/#leadership) will not interfere much with day to day operations.
 However, this team may intervene with critical bug fixes, or address urgent issues if package authors do not respond in a timely manner.
+Should authors abandon the maintenance of an actively used package in our suite, we will consider petitioning CRAN to transfer package maintainer status to rOpenSci.

 ### Ownership of packages